mrigankvashist/100-Days-of-Java/README.md

 - ### Get Stair Paths
 Given a number n representing number of stairs in a staircase.
 You are standing at the bottom of staircase.
 You are allowed to climb 1 step, 2 steps or 3 steps in one move

+# Day 32
+- ### Reverse Array/String DS450 Revised
+Program to reverse an array or string

+- ### Find the maximum and minimum element in an array

+- ### Find the "Kth" smallest element of an array